What kind of drinker am I?

 Not sure if you’re ready to stop drinking?
 Worried about finding it difficult?Complete a consultation today

 What Kind of Drinker Are You?Allen Carr’s Easyway method is best known for its phenomenal success in helping smokers across the globe quit smoking.
 But for more than a decade the method has also been successfully applied to alcohol.

 Allen Carr’s ‘Easyway to Stop Drinking’, ‘No More Hangovers’, and ‘Stop Drinking Now’ books have helped hundreds of thousands of people escape the misery of alcohol addiction.

-How successful has the method been?Well – the results at our stop drinking alcohol seminars in London, Birmingham, and Manchester are so phenomenal – we’re able to apply the same money back guarantee that we’ve offered to smokers attending our centers for more than 30 years.
-If, having completed the alcohol program, the drinker fails to stop drinking their fee is refunded in full.
+How successful has the method been?Well – the results at our stop drinking alcohol seminars in London, Birmingham, and Manchester are so phenomenal – we’re able to apply the same money back guarantee that we’ve offered to smokers attending our centres for more than 30 years.
+If, having completed the alcohol programme, the drinker fails to stop drinking their fee is refunded in full.
 Based on that money back guarantee the success rate is over 90%.

 Alcohol is everywhereAlcohol is consumed by 90 per cent of UK adults.
 But few stop to question their assumptions about booze.
 The media don’t help when they circulate misleading phrases such as ‘alcohol and drugs’.
 A better expression would be ‘alcohol and other drugs’ – or just ‘drugs’ – because alcohol is a drug.

 Our society marginalizes most kinds of drug-taking, but with alcohol the roles are reversed: people question why you don’t take it.
 If you don’t drink in this society many people assume you’re a bit of a freak.